by Matt Slick

 What did they do?
 They said that I was a pastor when I specifically told them I was not.
 They didn't put up my ministry name and info which I gave at the beginning of the interview as they requested.
-I told them that I am the Founder and President of the Christian Apologetics and Research Ministry, www.carm.org).
+I told them that I am the Founder and President of the Christian Apologetics and Research Ministry, www.carm.org.
 I told them that I was not a pastor.
 What did they do?
 They said that I was a pastor and radio host (I do a radio show, too) and omitted giving the ministry name?
 Why do you think?
 I believe it is because they didn't want my site (which gets 2 million page views a month) promoted at all.
 Yep, no media bias there.

 They proved to me and many others that the media bias against Christians is alive and well.